chrisjalinsky/ansible-ubuntu-mapr-client-lab/README.md

 * DNS has been established within the network, resolving forward and reverse records for these hosts.
 * Bridged setup.
 Although this could easily be done with static IPs.

+####Note: This repo is heavily inspired by the following [Mapr streaming data from racing cars demo](https://github.com/mapr-demos/racing-time-series)

 ###Vagrantfile
 The ```vagrant up``` command will, by default, build 2 mapr-client hosts using the ansible/hosts.yaml API compatible file.
 Thereforw we use the dynamic inventory script to read the hosts.yaml file.
 Adjust as necessary.